mosen/buildy/README.md

 ====

 Buildy is a build system for web/javascript/node.js projects.
-It acts like a sequence of 'piped' commands.

 Main features:
-    - relatively brief syntax.
-    - can use asynchronous api where practical.
-    - tasks and task queues can execute in serial or parallel.
+    - Familiar pipeline concept, similar to the unix shell.
+    - Build instructions are executed as javascript, you can inject your own functionality anywhere in the process.
-    - extend the built in build tasks with your own tools, or 3rd party tools.
+    - You can extend the reusable build tasks, and they can be shared between your projects.
+    - Tasks can be executed in parallel or serially, and async API is used in each of the tasks.

 *WARNING: API still in development, and may change without notice until v1.0.0*